-Jaguar's midlevel rear-wheel-drive sedan got a subtle but full redesign for 2005, resulting in what Jaguar called a "cleaner, leaner, more muscular look."
-Aluminum is used for the hood, and Jaguar says considerably tighter panel fits appear on this version than on prior models.
-Jaguar made the S-Type more rigid for diesel-engine applications in Europe, and American models benefit as well.
-For the first time on the S-Type, the interior could be trimmed with high-tech aluminum rather than traditional wood trim.
+When it was redesigned for 2005, Jaguar made the S-Type more rigid for diesel-engine applications in Europe, and American models benefited as well.
+For the first time on the S-Type, the interior could be trimmed with high-tech aluminum rather than traditional wood.

 Positioned between the company's compact X-Type and full-size XJ in size and price, the S-Type comes in three versions with distinct engines: a 3.0-liter V-6, a 4.2-liter V-8 or a supercharged V-8 for the S-Type R.

-For the 2006 model year, Jaguar's 4.2-liter V-8 earns a boost to 300 horsepower, while the supercharged R delivers 400 hp.
+Jaguar's 4.2-liter V-8 turns out 300 horsepower, while the supercharged R delivers 400 hp.
 Like other Jaguar models, the S-Type gets a chrome mesh grille.
 A new Conti-Teves foundation braking system promises improved stopping distance and pedal feel.
 Sirius Satellite Radio and Bluetooth wireless technology are available.

 The S-Type's grille is lower than on pre-2005 models, and it sits more upright.
 Displaying a round Jaguar badge, it incorporates horizontal vanes and slim vertical chrome vanes.
 Round taillamps help display what Jaguar calls a "more technical look [and] more presence."
 Alloy wheels hold 17-inch tires (18-inch on R models).